mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 {% endhighlight %}

 I uploaded the results in CSV format to Google Drive and anyone can download the data [here](https://docs.google.com/spreadsheets/d/1iwvCYeEEOF-4BtLf7gKUAA638fyftdlcgETpZeRYcP8/edit?usp=sharing).
-You can sort A-Z on any of the 10 topic columns and the theoretically the appropriate URLS should float to the topic.
+You can sort A-Z on any of the 10 topic columns and theoretically the appropriate URLS should float to the top.
 This process is not perfect, but I was pretty impressed with the results.
-I think if I tweeted a lot more, the number of unique words in my corpus (the vocabulary) would me much larger and would probably lead to better segmentation.
+I think if I tweeted a lot more, the number of unique words in my corpus (the vocabulary) would be much larger and would probably lead to better segmentation.
 In a future blog post, I plan on taking perplexity and the priors into account also.

 If you are interested in machine learning, math, and statistics you can following me on twitter: [@josephmisiti](https://www.twitter.com/josephmisiti) - I spend all day tweeting about it.

 If you need help with your data set, contact my firm at info@mathandpencil.com

+You can clone this [repo](https://github.com/mathandpencil/twitter-lda), but just a warning, I did not take anytime to organize the code or the results.